FOR EVENTS, TIPS, DISCOUNTS & MORE SIGN UP TO OUR NEWSLETTER

 Jo’s debut novel, All the Little Children, was an Amazon Charts bestseller and one of the Top-30 Kindle titles of 2017.
 Her follow-up is a domestic thriller called The Trailing Spouse which is set in Singapore.
 Her latest work, The Last to Know was published in 2020.

 As of 2024, Jo has a new publishing contract to write four “locked-room” crime novels.
-The first is DEAD MILE, a murder mystery set on a gridlocked motorway, due to arrive in July 2024.
+The first is DEAD MILE, a murder mystery set on a gridlocked motorway, published in July 2024.

 More about Jo Furniss